Home » How To » Coaxial Cable

 RG-11

-RG-11 is a coaxial cable for HDTV.
+RG-11 is a coaxial cable commonly used when setting up high-definition televisions (HDTVs).
 It provides more airspace for signal transmission, making it suitable for transmitting powerful HD signals at high speeds.
 Using low-loss RG-11 cable means better overall signal quality.

-Larger-diameter cables, such as RG-11, reduce signal loss over longer distances and provide increased durability and weather resistance, making them ideal for outdoor applications.
+Larger diameter cables, such as RG-11, reduce signal loss over longer distances.
+They also offer increased durability and weather resistance, making them ideal for outdoor applications.

 how to choose a coaxial cable